 - Taxis: These vehicles are available for immediate hire and you can hail one on the street; a practice also known as ‘plying for hire.
 Taxis have two types of licenses; a driver’s license and a vehicle license.
 The latter license is issued to the owner of the taxi.
 It is possible for taxis to pick up customers who have pre-booked the service.

 - Private Hire Vehicles: It is illegal for PHVs to use taxi ranks and to ply for hire.
 These minicabs have to be pre-booked by customers.
 Along with the vehicle and driver’s licenses associated with taxis, PHVs must also have an operator’s license.
 An operator is an individual that accepts bookings and is the contact point for customers seeking a cab.
 These services can be provided by a licensed driver who rents a licensed vehicle or a licensed PHV owner who is also a licensed driver.

 Why Private Hire Insurance Is More Expensive?

 This is a real bone of contention among drivers since they already have to pay for their licenses, fuel and other costs associated with owning a vehicle and operating as a private hire vehicle driver.
 Insurers calculate the cost of premiums based on a number of factors and whenever they deem the motorist’s risk to be higher, they increase the cost of the insurance.

 Private hire operators cover more miles than the average motorist, often drive larger vehicles, carry large numbers of passengers, cover longer journeys and operate in congested areas.
 All of these factors combine to increase the overall cost of private hire insurance.
-The type of vehicle you operate dictates the cost because there are 50 ‘groups’ of vehicle according to the Association of British Insurers.
+The type of vehicle you operate dictates the cost because there are 50 ‘groups’ of vehicles according to the Association of British Insurers.
 Typically, private hire vehicles are larger than normal cars so this immediately bumps up the price of insurance.